 Major: Chemical & Materials Engineering

 Originally from Bangladesh, Ataullah has lived in Saudi Arabia for 10 years and has connections in both countries.
-He was always an inquisitive person, and as a child he would ask questions like “Where does candle wax disappear?” and “Why do leaves change color?”
+He was always an inquisitive person, and as a child, he would ask questions like “Where does candle wax disappear?” and “Why do leaves change color?”
 His curiosity increased with time and developed into a love of science and technology.
 More than anything, he wanted to study Engineering at an American university where the field has a legacy of excellence, but financial barriers always prevented him from pursuing his dream.
 He worked many jobs to earn extra money, and in 2014 he applied to several US universities.
-He researched various scholarships for international students, and eventually received a generous merit-based scholarship from University of Washington.
+He researched various scholarships for international students and eventually received a generous merit-based scholarship from the University of Washington.
 He joined Cogito as a Student Ambassador to help students like himself overcome financial obstacles and pursue their educational dreams to study in the USA.